TacticalMetaphysics/Lisien/README.md

 # Setup

-Lisien is available [on PyPI](https://pypi.org/project/Lisien/), so `pip install Lisien Elide` will work, but won't always have the latest experimental code.
+Lisien is available [on PyPI](https://pypi.org/project/Lisien/), so `pip install lisien llide` will work, but won't always have the latest experimental code.
 If you want that, then in a command line, with [Python](https://python.org) (preferably [version 3.12](https://www.python.org/downloads/release/python-3129/)) already installed, run: